Project Committees (PC)

-The PC regularly collaborates with an assigned SABoD liaison and APTA staff.
-The SABoD liaison will assist the PC chair and members in establishing and accomplishing their goals.
-While the weekly commitments differ for each PC according to tasks and time of year, members can expect to devote between 3-7 hours/week and members between 1-5 hours a week performing committee-related activities.
+Each PC regularly collaborates with an assigned member of the SABoD and APTA staff.
+The assigned SABoD member will assist the PC Chair(s) and Members in establishing and accomplishing their goals for the year.
+While the weekly commitments differ for each PC according to tasks and time of year, chairs can expect to devote between 3-7 hours/week and members between 1-5 hours/week performing committee-related activities.
 Each PC will present their achievements to the Student Assembly at the National Student Conclave.

-Participating in a 2016 Project Committee
+Participating in a Project Committee or Becoming a Liaison

-2015 Project Committees
+2016 Project Committees

 National Student Conclave (NSC):